checkly/docs.checklyhq.com/site/content/docs/snippets/_index.md

     parent: "Snippets"
 ---

-Snippets are Javascript files which can be reused across checks.
+Snippets are JavaScript files which can be reused across checks.
 Snippets can be used in [Browser checks](/docs/browser-checks/), as well as [setup and teardown scripts](/docs/api-checks/setup-teardown-scripts/) for API checks.
 By reusing code with snippets, checks can be made more maintainable and easier to develop.

 Snippets can be useful for: